 So who says a 5 foot 1, pudgy redhead can’t go to Japan to become the next pop star singing in Japanese?

-Japan was a miss-match of adventures; I went from singing in a live-house with a Hawaiian band to auditioning for a rap group.
+Japan was a miss-match of adventures; I went from singing in a house with a Hawaiian band, to auditioning for a rap group.
 This was met with days of eating on a budget of 500 yen, and teaching ESL to a rambunctious group of kids in cram school.

 Only a couple of years from the big 30, I realized that I would need years of dedication, more extremely hard work, and luck.
-As my resources dwindled and a paranoia that my voice sounded like a really poor contestant on an Idol show, I decided to put my pop star life to rest.
-I was surprisingly relieved with this decision however I needed closure.
+As my resources dwindled and the paranoia that my voice sounded like a really poor contestant on an Idol show, I decided to put my pop star life to rest.
+I was surprisingly relieved with this decision, but I needed closure.
 Herein came the video.

 I was fortunate enough to meet a fabulous writer and director along my travels who latched onto my idea with delight and amazement.
 He suggested we put a music video together, which absolutely thrilled me.
-Well, the video also wasn’t as glamorous as I imagined, but it did put some closure to my quest.
-Of course on a budget, we managed to pull things together nicely: borrowed some clothes, convinced some break-dancer to be my background dancers, and let the backdrop of Japan shine brilliantly.
+Well, this video also wasn’t as glamorous as I had imagined, but it did put some closure to my quest.
+On a budget, we managed to pull things together nicely: I borrowed some clothes, convinced break-dancers to be my background dancers, and let the backdrop of Japan shine brilliantly.
 I couldn’t have asked for more.
 The video did just as I had hoped, brought some amount of closure to my adventure.

 I returned to Canada broke, but with a full sense of pride.
-Although my dream hadn’t played out exactly how I imagined it to, it was an experience that changed my life.
-When I watch my video, it seems surreal.
+Although my dream hadn’t played out exactly as I imagined, it was an experience that changed my life.
+When I watch my video now, it seems surreal.
 It is a constant reminder that I can be or do anything in this life.
-Whatever is next is going to be just as jaw-dropping.
+Whatever is next, is going to be just as jaw-dropping.

 Kim Cooper lives and works in Toronto Canada.
 She works in the advertising industry but her love for writing and film keeps her busy in her spare time.
 She loves to be inspired and hopes to motivate others to find the best in themselves.